Sunday, 9 August 2015

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
-The antiphon on the Magnificat was Sapientia for the Saturday before first Sunday of August.
-After the collect of the Sunday commemorations were sung of the preceding Office of the Finding of the Body of St. Stephen the Protomartyr and of St. Dominic.
+The antiphon on the Magnificat was Ego in altissimis for the Saturday before the second Sunday of August.
+After the collect of the Sunday commemorations were sung of the preceding Office SS Cyriacus, Largus and Smaragus, of St. John Mary Vianney and of St. Romanum.
 The Suffrage of the Saints was omitted as were the Dominical preces at Compline due to the occurring double feast.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
-In the first nocturn the lessons are the Incipiunt of the Proverbs of Solomon.
-In the second nocturn the lessons are taken from a tract of St. Ambrose on the 118th Psalm.
+In the first nocturn the lessons are the Incipit of the book of Ecclesiastes.
+In the second nocturn the lessons are from a sermon of St. Chrysostom.
 In the third nocturn the homily is from St. Gregory the Great.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday a commemoration is sung of St. Dominic.
+After the collect of the Sunday commemorations were sung of St. John Mary Vianney and St. Romanus.
 The Suffrage is omitted because of the occurring double feast.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are omitted because of the occurring double feast.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Dominic, there is no third collect.
+The Gloria is sung, the second collect is of St. John Mary Vianney, the third collect is of St. Romanus.
 The Creed is sung and the preface is of the Holy Trinity.

-In the 'liturgical books of 1962' at Vespers there are no commemorations.
-The feast of the Finding of the Body of St. Stephen has been abolished.
+In the 'liturgical books of 1962' the Vigil of St. Lawrence is omitted this year.
+St. John Mary Vianney's feast was kept yesterday.
+At Vespers there are no commemorations.
 Mattins is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 At Mass there is but a single collect.
-At Vespers te the hymn is sung with the ordinary tone and Doxology, there are no commemorations.
+At Vespers (of the Sunday) there are no commemorations.

 Art: Jerome Nadal